OnTrak-Tech/deploy-lampstack-to-ecs/README.md

 ```

 3. **Access the application**
-   - Open http://localhost:8080 in your browser
+   - Open http://localhost:8080 in your browser to test it locally.
    - The database will initialize automatically

 ### AWS Deployment